Gluten-Free Life (Infographic)

 Uses of Gluten Outside of the Food Industry

-On an interesting side note, gluten is also a good binding agent, and so it may be found in some of your favorite beauty products.
-So, if you want to use only gluten free products, check the list of ingredients in shampoos and lipsticks as well.
+On an interesting side note, gluten is also an excellent binding agent, and so it may be found in some of your favorite beauty products.
+So, if you want to use only gluten–free products, check the list of ingredients in shampoos and lipsticks as well.

 According to a study published in 2018, the quantities of wheat gluten in these products would not trigger a hypersensitive reaction or cause you to become more sensitive to it as long as the peptides in it are restricted to a particular atomic weight.

-That means that products containing excessive amounts of gluten could potentially cause issues in those who are gluten intolerant.
+That means that products containing excessive amounts of gluten could potentially cause issues in those with gluten intolerance signs.
 The general verdict then would be that it’s probably safer to avoid beauty products that contain gluten.

-The Zuzu Luxe range from Gabriel Cosmetics and the Eco Bella range are two companies that ensure that their makeup has no gluten in it.
+The Zuzu Luxe range from Gabriel Cosmetics and the Eco Bella range are two companies that ensure that their makeup has no gluten.
 Similar companies include Boscia, Juice Beauty, and Aubrey Organics.

 How Do You Know If You Are Gluten Intolerant?

-Celiac disease is the most serious disease and requires that you cut gluten out completely or risk damaging your digestive system.
-It is also fairly rare and will affect around 1% of the population.
+Celiac disease is the most severe disease and requires that you cut gluten out completely or risk damaging your digestive system.
+It is also relatively rare and will affect around 1% of the population.

-Gluten sensitivity, it might surprise you to learn, is not quite as common as you might think.
-It affects up to around 13% of the population, though the numbers can vary a lot.
+It might surprise you to learn that gluten sensitivity is not quite as common as you might think.
+It affects up to around 6%–7% of the US population, though the numbers can vary significantly.
 This is also quite difficult to diagnose because the symptoms may come hours after eating a meal.

-That’s why an elimination diet is one of the best ways to find out if gluten is an issue for you.
+That’s why an elimination diet is maybe the best test for gluten intolerance.
 Once the symptoms have abated, you can gradually start adding foods with gluten in them back in and see if the symptoms return.
 The symptoms can be similar to that of wheat sensitivity, so that can also muddy the waters.

 Gluten Intolerance Symptoms